NASA-AMMOS/Landform/Web/README.md

 * CTRL-C may not work correctly to kill the backend server if you started it from a cygwin prompt; consider using a Git bash prompt or Windows `cmd` instead.

 ## Test & Deployment Workflow
-Install latest [node.js](https://nodejs.org) 8.x.x and acquire AWS credentials and build `TilingServer.exe` with Visual Studio as explained above.
+First install latest [node.js](https://nodejs.org) 8.x.x and acquire AWS credentials and build `TilingServer.exe` with Visual Studio as explained above.

-### Generate Release Bundle
+### 1. Generate Release Bundle
 Run `npm run build` to generate `landformweb.zip`.

 This is sugar for `npm install && npm run build-client && npm run bundle`.